DILCISBoard/E-ARK-AIP/index.md

-As a corollary of this division method we define, on the one hand, a representation-based division as the separation of representations in different directories under the `representations` folder as shown in the example of Figure [4](#fig4).
+As a corollary of this division method we define, on the one hand, a representation-based division as the separation of representations in different folders under the `representations` folder as shown in the example of Figure [4](#fig4).
 And, on the other hand, we define a size-based division as the separation of representation parts.
 To illustrate this, Figure [5](#fig5) shows an example where a set of files belongs to the same representation (here named `binary`) and is referenced in two separate physical containers (here named {C1}
 and {C2} respectively).
-A key requirement when using size-based division of a representation is that there must not be any overlap in the structure of the representations, and that each sub-directory path must be unique across the containers where the representation parts together constitute a representation entity.
+A key requirement when using size-based division of a representation is that there must not be any overlap in the structure of the representations, and that each sub-folder path must be unique across the containers where the representation parts together constitute a representation entity.
 Note that for this reason a numerical suffix is added to the representation METS files, to avoid overwriting representation METS files when